 Lawns are not necessarily bad.
 They bring people outdoors and encourage social interaction.
 They prevent erosion.
 They offset the heat that builds up in urban areas.
 They feel good to our bare feet.
 And they are attractive; well-kept grass pulls together other features in your yard.
 But people often take their lawns for granted.
 A lawn is like a haircut.
 If it serves you well, you might go several years doing the same thing over and over.
 You may even spend a fair amount of time and money maintaining a look that may no longer be sustainable.

 More and more, though, we are viewing our lawns through a more sustainable lens.
-At Metro Blooms, we have some suggestions for turf alternatives to traditional lawns in our workshops on resilient yards.
+At Metro Blooms, we have some suggestions for turf alternatives to traditional lawns.
 The idea is to instill resilience in your lawn, making it less dependent on water, chemicals and mowing, and better able to handle our changeable weather.